US Senate confirms new ambassador to Ireland

 Ohio businessman Ed Crawford.

-Ed Crawford is to be the next ambassador to Ireland, after he was confirmed by the US senate on a Thursday.
+Ohio businessman Edward Crawford is to become the next US ambassador to Ireland, after the US senate endorsed his nomination in a vote on Thursday.

-Senators voted by 90 to four in favour of his confirmation.
-Among the four candidates who voted against him were Democratic presidential nominees Kamala Harris and Elizabeth Warren.
+The 100-member senate voted by 90-4 in favour of President Donald Trump’s nominee.

+Among those who voted against were several candidates to become the Democratic nominee for president including Senators Kamala Harris and Elizabeth Warren.
+Earlier in the day, senators Kirsten Gillibrand of New York and Bernie Sanders of Vermont had voted against closing debate on his nomination - a procedural motion.
+However, neither Gillibrand nor Sanders were present for the final vote in the chamber.
+Though some Democrats tend to vote against President Trump’s nominees, there was surprise that Ms Gillibrand, a New York Democrat, had moved to delay the vote earlier in the process.

+The confirmation of Mr Crawford comes more than two years since his name was touted for the diplomatic position after Florida-based Brian Burns pulled out of the process due to illness.
+Ireland is one of the last countries to have been assigned an ambassador by the Trump administration.

-Ohio businessman Ed Crawford was nominated by President Donald Trump and was endorsed by the Senate Foreign Relations committee in April.
-A vote on his nomination is scheduled for Thursday afternoon in the US capitol.
+Crawford (81) was officially nominated by Mr Trump late last year, and re-nominated in January when a new Congress took office after the mid-term elections.
+He was approved by the Senate Foreign Relations committee in April.

-Senate majority leader Mitch McConnell moved forward with his nomination in the chamber last week as Mr Trump touched down in Ireland.

 An Irish-American from Cleveland, Ohio, Mr Crawford’s parents emigrated from Ireland in the 1920s.

-He founded his business, Park Ohio holdings, in 1960, building it into an international company with revenues of $1.9 billion.
+He founded his business, Park Ohio Holdings, in 1960, building it into an international company with revenues of $1.9 billion.
+It employs more than 7.500 people across the globe.

 The Nasdaq-listed manufacturing and supply-chain business acquired Cork-based supply chain business QEF Global limited in 2013 and continues to employ a small number of people there.